 American Association for the Advancement of Slavic Studies, past.

-Arizona State University, ASU Library (Tempe and Mesa, Arizona), current.
+Arizona State University, ASU Library (Tempe and Mesa, Arizona), past.

 University of Puget Sound, Collins Memorial Library (Tacoma, Washington), past.

 Western New Mexico University, J. Cloyd Miller Library (Silver City, New Mexico), past.

 University of Illinois at Urbana-Champaign, University Library (Urbana, Illinois), past.

 University of Arizona, University Libraries (Tucson, Arizona), past.